Message from Te Aho o Te Kahu

 Cancer Society NZ Medical Director Dr Kate Gregory discusses what people affected by cancer need to know about Omicron.

 Cancer Society offices in Northland and Auckland are open.
-Auckland office is by appointment .
-Face to face support and some support group meetings will recommence.
-Domain Lodge is open but all patients and whānau will require a RAT (Rapid Antigen test) on arrival.
-No external group bookings under ORANGE.
+Face to face support and support group meetings will recommence in the coming months.
+Domain Lodge is open, all patients and whānau will receive a pack of 5 RAT (Rapid Antigen Tests) on arrival to use if feeling unwell.

 Domain Lodge in Auckland continues to remain operational to provide accommodation for booked patients and whānau.
-Patients and whānau will be asked to have a RAT (Rapid Antigen Test) on arrival .
+Patients and whānau will be provided a pack of 5 RAT’s (Rapid Antigen Test) on arrival to use if feel unwell.
 For further details please contact Domain Lodge directly on 09 308 0160.
-No visitors will be permitted during ORANGE.
 Masks are to be worn in all shared and open spaces within Domain Lodge.
+Visitors are allowed.

-Volunteer drivers will recommence under ORANGE.
-The service will continue to work with the hospital to support transport to treatment.
+Volunteer driving service continued to work with the hospital to support transport to treatment.
 We still request that you ask whānau and friends to assist with transport to appointments and treatment where possible.

-Community nursing and psychology appointments will recommence face to face appointments under ORANGE.
+Community nursing and psychology appointments will continue with face to face appointments.
 Masks will be worn on request of the patient / whānau.
 If you are feeling unwell please let the Cancer Society team know prior to a face to face appointment.

 Daffodil House is open.
-Patients and whānau can drop in but must be masked.
-Support groups and groups using Daffodil House will recommence.
+Patients and whānau can drop in, we encourage mask use.
+Support groups and groups using Daffodil House continue as normal.

-Volunteer driving service is recommenced under ORANGE.
+Volunteer driving service is running.
 We still request that you ask whānau and friends to assist with transport to appointments and treatment where possible.

-Supportive care visits and counselling will be back to face to face appointments.
+Supportive care visits and counselling are back to face to face appointments.
 Masks will be worn on request of the patient / whānau.
 If you are feeling unwell please let the Cancer Society team know prior to a face to face appointment.